Generalized support vector regression: duality and tensor-kernel representation: Tensor-kernel representation

-\begin{remark} The first term in the objective function in \eqref{eq:20160127b} is a positive definite homogeneous polynomial of order $m$.
-So, if the function $L^*$ is smooth, which occurs when $L$ is strictly convex, then the dual problem \eqref{eq:20160127b} is a smooth convex optimization problem with a linear constraint and can be approached by standard optimization techniques such as Newton-type or gradient-type methods --- in the case of square loss, the dual problem \eqref{eq:20160127b} is a polynomial convex optimization problems and possibly more appropriate optimization methods may be employed.
-We finally specialize \eqref{eq:20160127b} to the case of $\varepsilon$-insensitive loss (see Example~\ref{ex:epsinsensitive})
+\begin{remark}\ \begin{enumerate}[$(i)$] \item The first term in the objective function in \eqref{eq:20160127b} is a positive definite homogeneous polynomial of order $m$.
+So, if the function $L^*$ is smooth, which occurs when $L$ is strictly convex, then the dual problem \eqref{eq:20160127b} is a smooth convex optimization problem with a linear constraint and can be approached by standard optimization techniques such as Newton-type or gradient-type methods --- in the case of square loss, the dual problem \eqref{eq:20160127b} is a convex polynomial optimization problem and possibly more appropriate optimization methods may be employed. \item When \eqref{eq:20160127b} is specialized to the case of $\varepsilon$-insensitive loss (see Example~\ref{ex:epsinsensitive}) we obtain

-This problem clearly shows similarities with the dual formulation of standard support vector regression \cite{SteChi2009,Vap98}. \end{remark}

-Once a solution $u \in \R^n$ of the dual problem \eqref{eq:20150526d} is computed, then one can compute the solution of the primal problem $(\mathcal{P}_n)$ by means of the equations in \eqref{eq:optPDn}.
-In particular, if $\varphi^*$ and $L^*$ are differentiable, then the solution of the primal problem $(\mathcal{P}_n)$ is given by